tnakazato/priism/doc/INSTALL.md

 **BUNDLE_CASA_APP** (macOS only)

 This option is a shortcut of `PYTHON_ROOTDIR` specific for macOS.
-If it is set `ON`, cmake assumes that CASA is installed at standard location (`/Applications/CASA.app`) and link to Python package associating with CASA.
+If it is set to `ON`, cmake assumes that CASA is installed at standard location (`/Applications/CASA.app`) and PRIISM tries to link to Python package associating with CASA.
 Note that this option is only effective for macOS.

 Example: `-DBUNDLE_CASA_APP=ON`